Bamboo: Culinary

+India

 The bamboo shoot in its fermented state forms an important ingredient in cuisines across the Himalayas.
 In Assam, India, for example, it is called khorisa.
 In Nepal, a delicacy popular across ethnic boundaries consists of bamboo shoots fermented with turmeric and oil, and cooked with potatoes into a dish that usually accompanies rice (alu tama (आलु तामा) in Nepali).